Get published and promote your research

 - The H-index of a journal is the largest number h such that at least h articles in that publication have been cited at least h times each.
 The H-index can also be used to calculate the citation rate of individual authors.

-- Journal impact factor available from the Journal Citation Reports– use with caution as there are pros and cons to this measurement.
+- Journal impact factor – use with caution as there are pros and cons to this measurement.
 Advice from HEFCE states that it is not the impact factor of the journal that it is important but the quality of the article you produce and that of the underlying research.

 - There are now a full range of journal metrics to give a multidimensional insights into journal performance.